prince-ravi-leow/algorithms-in-bioinformatics/README.md

 ## Data
 The `data` directory contains important metadata for the actual dataset the algorithms were trained on.

-The dataset itself is unfortunately not in the public domain, and for more information on the I would encourage the reader to skim the Abstract of the `ProjectReport.pdf`.
+For more information on the original dataset being evaluated, I would encourage the reader to skim the Abstract of the `ProjectReport.pdf`.

 # Acknowledgements
 While I was solely responsible for all the data analysis demonstrated in this repository, I would like to acknowledge and thank my group members Adikrishna Murali Mohan and Baris Kara, who aided me greatly in understanding the algorithms, the group exercises, and writing the final project for this course.
 I couldn't have done it without you guys. ❤️